Hanesbrands (NYSE:HBI) Updates FY 2021 Earnings Guidance

-Hanesbrands (NYSE:HBI) last issued its quarterly earnings results on Thursday, November 4th.
-The textile maker reported $0.53 EPS for the quarter, beating the Zacks’ consensus estimate of $0.47 by $0.06.
-The business had revenue of $1.79 billion for the quarter, compared to analysts’ expectations of $1.80 billion.
-Hanesbrands had a negative net margin of 4.60% and a positive return on equity of 99.95%.
-The business’s quarterly revenue was up 5.8% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.42 earnings per share.
-As a group, equities research analysts anticipate that Hanesbrands will post 1.8 EPS for the current year.
+A number of research firms have recently commented on HBI.
+B. Riley increased their target price on Hanesbrands from $22.00 to $24.00 and gave the company a buy rating in a research report on Friday, August 6th.
+Wedbush began coverage on Hanesbrands in a research report on Monday, October 4th.
+They set a neutral rating and a $18.00 target price for the company.
+Barclays increased their target price on Hanesbrands from $23.00 to $26.00 and gave the company an overweight rating in a research report on Friday, August 6th.
+Zacks Investment Research downgraded Hanesbrands from a buy rating to a hold rating and set a $18.00 target price for the company. in a research report on Wednesday, October 6th.
+Finally, Wells Fargo & Company lowered their target price on Hanesbrands from $24.00 to $22.00 and set an overweight rating for the company in a research report on Friday, October 15th.
+Three analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $21.38.

-A number of analysts have commented on HBI shares.
-B. Riley upped their price target on shares of Hanesbrands from $22.00 to $24.00 and gave the company a buy rating in a research report on Friday, August 6th.
-Zacks Investment Research cut shares of Hanesbrands from a buy rating to a hold rating and set a $18.00 price objective on the stock. in a research report on Wednesday, October 6th.
-Barclays increased their price objective on shares of Hanesbrands from $23.00 to $26.00 and gave the stock an overweight rating in a research report on Friday, August 6th.
-Wedbush started coverage on shares of Hanesbrands in a research report on Monday, October 4th.
-They set a neutral rating and a $18.00 price objective on the stock.
-Finally, Wells Fargo & Company cut their price objective on shares of Hanesbrands from $24.00 to $22.00 and set an overweight rating on the stock in a research report on Friday, October 15th.
-Three investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of Buy and an average price target of $21.38.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, November 30th.
+Shareholders of record on Tuesday, November 9th will be paid a $0.15 dividend.
+The ex-dividend date is Monday, November 8th.
+This represents a $0.60 dividend on an annualized basis and a yield of 3.41%.
+Hanesbrands’s payout ratio is -66.67%.

 A hedge fund recently raised its stake in Hanesbrands stock.
-Morgan Stanley boosted its holdings in Hanesbrands Inc. (NYSE:HBI) by 27.9% during the 2nd quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 2,347,395 shares of the textile maker’s stock after acquiring an additional 511,847 shares during the quarter.
-Morgan Stanley owned 0.67% of Hanesbrands worth $43,827,000 at the end of the most recent quarter.
-85.52% of the stock is currently owned by hedge funds and other institutional investors.
+Morgan Stanley grew its holdings in Hanesbrands Inc. (NYSE:HBI) by 27.9% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 2,347,395 shares of the textile maker’s stock after purchasing an additional 511,847 shares during the period.
+Morgan Stanley owned about 0.67% of Hanesbrands worth $43,827,000 as of its most recent filing with the Securities & Exchange Commission.
+85.52% of the stock is owned by institutional investors.

 Hanesbrands, Inc is a consumer goods company, which engages in the design, manufacture, sourcing, and sale of everyday basic innerwear and activewear apparel in the Americas, Europe, Australia and Asia Pacific.
 It operates through the following three segments: Innerwear, Activewear, and International.